djmtype/twenty-something/src/content/page/markdown-sample.md

 > [!example] Example
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

+### Supported Alerts

-> [!question] Question
+> [!abstract] Abstract
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

-> [!todo] Todo
+> [!bug] Bug
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

 > [!danger] Danger
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

-> [!success] Success
+> [!example] Example
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

 > [!info] Info
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

-> [!bug] Bug
+> [!note] Note
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

-> [!tip] Tip
+> [!question] Question
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

-> [!warning] Warning
+> [!quote] Quote
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

-> [!note] Note
+> [!success] Success
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

-> [!quote] Quote
+> [!tip] Tip
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.

+> [!todo] Todo
+> I wear my sunglasses at night.
+So I can, so I can.
+Watch you weave, then breathe your story lines.

-> [!abstract] Abstract
+> [!warning] Warning
 > I wear my sunglasses at night.
 So I can, so I can.
 Watch you weave, then breathe your story lines.